How Great Thou Art: Notable performers

-There have been over seventeen hundred documented recordings of "How Great Thou Art".
+There have been more than seventeen hundred documented recordings of "How Great Thou Art".
 It has been used on major television programs, in major motion pictures, and has been named as the favorite Gospel song of at least three United States presidents.

 This hymn was the title track of Elvis Presley's second gospel LP How Great Thou Art (RCA LSP/LPM 3758), which was released in March 1967.
 The song won Presley a Grammy Award for "Best Sacred Performance" in 1967, and another Grammy in 1974 for "Best Inspirational Performance (Non-Classical)" for his live performance album Recorded Live on Stage in Memphis (RCA CPL 1 0606; Released: June 1974) recorded on 20 March 1974 at the Mid-South Coliseum in Memphis, Tennessee.
+Swedish gospel singer Per-Erik Hallin has credited Elvis Presley's rendition as a major factor in the revival of "O Store Gud" in Sweden.

-Swedish gospel singer Per-Erik Hallin has credited Elvis Presley's rendition of "How Great Thou Art" as a major factor in the revival of "O Store Gud" in Sweden.
+Anne Murray sang it for her 1999 album "What a Wonderful World".
+Randy Travis performed this hymn as part of his 2003 album "Worship & Faith".

-On 4 April 2011, Carrie Underwood performed this song on the ACM Presents: Girls Night Out show.
-She sang together with Vince Gill and received a standing ovation.
-It was televised on CBS on 22 April 2011, and shortly after the show had ended, her single version of "How Great Thou Art" reached the No. 1 spot in iTunes' Top Gospel Songs and Top 40 in iTunes' All-Genre Songs.
+On 4 April 2011, Carrie Underwood performed this song together with Vince Gill on the ACM Presents: Girls Night Out show.
+They received a standing ovation.
+It was televised on CBS on 22 April 2011, and shortly after the show had ended, her single version reached the No. 1 spot in iTunes' Top Gospel Songs and Top 40 in iTunes' All-Genre Songs.
 It debuted at the No. 2 position on Billboard Christian Digital songs chart and No. 35 on the Country Digital Songs chart.
 As of December 2014, it has sold 599,000 digital copies in the US.
-Underwood's version, featuring Gill, is included on her 2014 compilation album, Greatest Hits: Decade No. 1.
+Underwood's version, featuring Gill, is included on her 2014 compilation album, Greatest Hits: Decade #1.